algaru01/TFM/SLURM/docker/README.md

 * *Database Node*.
 Node running the *slurmdbd* daemon for accounting jobs.
 * *NFS Node*.
 Node running a NFS server in case you need it.

+Additionally `/dockerfile/benchmark` will create a base image with HPL benchmark.
+Other nodes can be created from this image so they also have this component installed for testing.

 ## Folder Structure
 ### `dockerfile/`
 Contains all the Dockerfiles and files needed to create the Docker Images.